ENCODE-DCC/caper/README.md

 ## Output directory

 Output directories are defined similarly as temporary ones.
-Those are actual output directories (called `cromwell_root` which is `cromwell-executions/` by default) where Cromwell's output are written to.
+Those are actual output directories (called `cromwell_root`, which is `cromwell-executions/` by default) where Cromwell's output are actually written to.

 | Storage | URI(s)       | Command line parameter    |
 |---------|--------------|---------------------------|